 What Are Medium Light or Dappled Sun Plants?

 When the plant label says, “dappled sun”, or “medium light”, the plant does not enjoy much light.
 Traditionally, you can get medium light with north facing windows.
 A 40 Watt Aspect kept within 30”-36” or a 20 Watt Aspect kept within 20”-28” of the plant canopy is a good substitute for those who can’t achieve this amount of light.
 Some house plants do fine in this environment.
-Notable medium light plants include the African violet, aluminum plant, arrowhead vine, bamboo, begonias, bird-of-paradise, coffee plant, corn plant, dracaena, herbs, orchids, peace lily, peperomia, pleomele, spider plant, and wandering jew.
+Notable medium light plants include the African violet, aluminum plant, arrowhead vine, bamboo, begonias, bird-of-paradise, coffee plant, corn plant, dracaena, herbs, orchids, peace lily, peperomia, pleomele, spider plant, and wandering dude.

 What Are Low Light or Full Shade Plants?

 The plant requires mostly filtered, indirect sunlight if the plant label says, “low light” or “full shade”.
 Traditionally, these plants are near a north facing window with filtered light.
 A 40 Watt Aspect kept within 40”- 48” or a 20 Watt Aspect kept within 30”-36” of the plant canopy is a good substitute for those who can’t achieve this amount of light.
 Only a few plants can tolerate this kind of lighting.
 Strong low light plants include: aglaonemas, asparagus, ferns, cast iron plant, chinese evergreen, dieffenbachia, snake plant, staghorn fern, ivy, pothos, philodendron, and ZZ plant.

 Is your plant getting the right amount of water?

 Watering houseplants is vital as they do not get the steady rainfall that outdoor plants will receive.
 Picture via https://www.thesill.com/blogs/care-miscellaneous/best-time-to-water-your-plants